Terremoto drink

 Versión en español

-Within the Chilean drinks, the Terremoto is one of the recent appearances.
+The Terremoto is one of the recent cocktails to appear in the Chilean drinks industry.
 There are many stories about the name and where it was invented.
-Still, it is undoubtedly a great example of Chilean ingenuity and our culture of not being afraid of tremors.
+Still, it is undoubtedly a great example of Chilean ingenuity and our culture of not being afraid of earthquakes.
 We were born and live with them.

 The traditional Terremoto cocktail is made with just a few ingredients: